tmonks/100-days-of-code/log.md

 D20 #100DaysOfCode
 Got all of the #freeCodeCamp tests passing on my drum machine!
 Before I submit it, I still want to improve the design and figure out how to fix the warnings I'm getting, but I'm getting close.
 My kids are excited to play with it anyway :-)

+### Day 21: September 14, Saturday
+D21 #100DaysOfCode Found some good MP3 sound clips from sampleswap.org which load much faster than the WAV files on my drum machine.
+Watched some Youtube videos while washing the dishes to learn more about the useEffect warnings I'm getting and resolved my last one. #freeCodeCamp